psychemedia/eurydice-resources/resources/fundraising_relief.md

 p2

 NEWS OF THE DAY.
 The Eurydice Fund.

 Yesterday Lord Mayor remitted to Admiral Fanshawe the mm of £5,496, that being the amount collected at the Mansion House in aid of the sufferers the Eurydice disaster.

 ---

+TEXT

+The next step for the general committee was to finalise the accounts in terms of sums raised, and agree on how the funds for general support should be disbursed.

+---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0001681/18781023/020/0008